HIV Testing Overview

 Is HIV Self-Testing an Option?

-• A Rapid Self-Test is done entirely at home or in a private location, and results are ready in as little as 20 minutes.
-You can buy a rapid self-test kit at a pharmacy or online.
+You can buy an HIV self-test at a pharmacy or online.
 Or you can order a free HIV self-test through CDC’s Together Take Me HomeExit Disclaimer initiative, subject to availability.
 The only rapid self-test currently available in the U.S. is an oral fluid testExit Disclaimer.
-Read the instructions included in the test kit before you start.
-A phone number is included with the HIV self-test if you need help using the test.
+You should always interpret the self-test results according to the manufacturer’s instructions.
+A phone number is included if you need help.

-Check to see if your local health department or an HIV service organization near you provides rapid self-tests for a reduced cost or for free.
-HIV self-tests and mail-in HIV tests may be covered by insurance.
-Be sure to check with your insurance provider and your health care provider about reimbursement for tests you purchase.
+Check to see if your local health department or an HIV service organization near you provides free or low-cost HIV self-tests.
+HIV self-tests may also be covered by insurance.
+Check with your insurance provider or health care provider about reimbursement for tests you purchase.

 Note: State laws regarding self-testing vary and may limit availability.
-Check with your provider for additional testing options.
+Check with your provider about testing options.

 Can an HIV Test Detect the Virus Immediately After Exposure?